 Given the fact that 1) disposable sanitary pads are toxic!
 The materials used to manufacture most pads are derived from the petroleum industry and forestry.
-The absorbent core, made from chlorine bleached wood pulp, could be reduced to make slimmer products with the addition of polyacrylate gels which sucks up the liquid quickly and holds it in a suspension under pressure!
+The absorbent core, made from chlorine-bleached wood pulp, could be reduced to make slimmer products with the addition of polyacrylate gels which sucks up the liquid quickly and holds it in a suspension under pressure!

-And 2) I was sending about 72 – 80 pads to landfill a year, plus all the plastic packaging these pads come in!
-And to make matters worse these pads don’t decompose they sit in landfill adding to more waste that the planet does not need!
+And 2) I was sending about 72 - 80 pads to landfill a year, plus all the plastic packaging these pads come in!
+And to make matters worse these pads don’t decompose they sit in landfills adding to more waste that the planet does not need!

-In the process I realized that it might be hard for some ladies to make the switch all at once (it was of me) so I’ve come up with some tips to help you if you are considering making the switch!
+In the process, I realized that it might be hard for some ladies to make the switch all at once (it was of me) so I’ve come up with some tips to help you if you are considering making the switch!

 There is no reason to rush.
 I suggest trying out a few brands first to find what works for you.
 I’ve tried a bunch and love OKO Creations (more on them a little later).
 Once you find a brand that you love, slowly start to switch out the ones you are using now with cloth pads.
 I started with panty liners, that I used at the end of my period when I had a lighter flow.
 This also helped me pick the right size for my flow.
 The fabric plays a role too, do your research.
-I suggest reaching out to the brands you are considering and asking them how the different types of fabric absorb different flow.
+I suggest reaching out to the brands you are considering and asking them how the different types of fabric absorb the different flow.

 You’ll need to get used to washing your pads.
 But honestly, this was not that hard.
 I got rid of paper towel in my home about 18 years ago (for reusable ones) and have never looked back